ibmresilient/resilient-community-apps/fn_threatminer/README.md

 + Email Reverse
   + Email Reverse returns a list of known domains associated with an email address and returns the result to a Note
 + IP Whois
-  + IP Whois queries the Threatminer API and returns the results to a Note
+  + IP Whois queries the ThreatMiner API and returns the results to a Note
 + Samples Metadata
   + Samples Metadata takes a Malware MD5 hash and returns known metadata for that hash in the form of a Note